-Business Process Improvement (BPI) focuses on the optimisation of processes.
+Business Process Improvement (BPI) focuses on the optimization of processes.

 A workflow is a sequence of tasks where product or information is passed from one participant to another for action, according to a set of procedural rules.

-A functional approach to organisational goals focuses on who does what and not around why things are done or the desired results.
+A functional approach to organizational goals focuses on who does what and not around why things are done or the desired results.

-A process approach starts with the organisation’s objectives and identifies the activities required to achieve them.
+A process approach starts with the organization’s objectives and identifies the activities required to achieve them.
 Functions are secondary.

 Business processes cross functional boundaries; one or more functions or departments may be involved in a result producing process.